 The Toledo Symphony Orchestra is a community-supported organization of professional musicians and teachers who deliver quality performance and music education for all.

 The Toledo Symphony reaches more than 260,000 individuals annually through performances and education programs.
 The series concerts (Masterworks, Pops, Chamber, Mozart in the Afternoon, and Family Series) are the critical underpinning of the orchestra’s artistic mission and regularly draw people from 135 postal zip codes.
-Additionally, Music Under the Stars, a free summer band concert series, is held annually at the Toledo Zoo.
 Education programs, student performances, and community concerts are held in schools, neighborhood churches, performing arts centers, and community facilities throughout the region; many are offered at no charge or provided at a reduced fee to help expand participation.

 The Toledo Symphony is a member of the Toledo Alliance for the Performing Arts (TAPA).

 To learn more about the Toledo Symphony on Guidestar.org, click the icon below.